Please find useful links to organisations and research networks below.

 Can-SOLVE CKD is a pan-Canadian patient-oriented kidney research network.

 In partnership with patients, researchers, health care providers, and policy-makers, they are working to transform treatment and care for Canadians living with or at risk for chronic kidney disease.

 Kidney Disease: Improving Global Outcomes (KDIGO) is the global nonprofit organization developing and implementing evidence-based clinical practice guidelines in kidney disease.

 KDIGO guidelines translate the best worldwide scientific evidence into practical recommendations for clinicians and patients.

-Its objective is the advancement of medical science and of clinical work in nephrology, dialysis, renal transplantation, hypertension and related subjects.
-ERA-EDTA provide up-to-date knowledge, exclusively based on scientific data, independent from governments’ policies and from any influence of the industry.
+ERA's mission is the advancement of medical science and of clinical work in nephrology, dialysis, renal transplantation, hypertension and related subjects.
+ERA provides up-to-date knowledge, exclusively based on scientific data, independent from governments’ policies and from any influence of the industry.

 The International Society of Nephrology (ISN) is a global professional association dedicated to advancing kidney health worldwide since 1960 through education, grants, research, and advocacy.
 Through its members and in collaboration with national and regional societies, the ISN engages 30,000 health professionals from across the globe to reduce the burden of kidney diseases and provide optimal health care for patients.